 Imagine all the complexities that directors and producers have to go through in order to make a film.
 You’ve to get your most preferred superstar to like the script, get their dates for shooting and promotions, bear all the starry tantrums, and so on and so forth.
 Now imagine getting away with all of it – sounds like a producer’s dream right?
 Given the latest developments in the field of Artificial Intelligence, it won’t be long before producers simply start recreating their favourite film stars with the help of AI.

 As AI, deep learning and IoT gain credence as the latest buzzwords, so is the pervasiveness of big data.
 Why?
 These emerging technologies are further accelerating data creation, forcing businesses to develop new big data tools and analytical methods to drive actionable insights.
-Unsurprisingly, IDC puts the worldwide revenue for big data and business analytics at $203 billion, by 2020.

 Companies around the world are using data to offer customised products and services, boost operational efficiency and optimise resources.
 The result: increased sales, improved asset performance and augmented delivery rate.
 What can companies learn from data?